 - The experience is raw and unscripted: Injuries can occur and are traditionally viewed as signs of blessing.

-- Location matters: Each Pasola field in West Sumba offers different timing and atmosphere.
+- Location matters: Each Pasola field within regions of Sumba offers different atmospheres.

-- Respect and preparation shape the experience: Understanding etiquette and logistics makes the difference between observing and truly witnessing.
+- Respect and preparation shape the experience: Understanding etiquette and logistics makes the difference between watching and truly observing.

 Unlike other festivals, Pasola has not been turned into a staged performance.
-In West Sumba, the ritual is still associated with farming cycles, the need for divine patronage, and social cohesion.
+In Sumba, the ritual is associated with farming cycles and the need for divine patronage.

 Pasola is believed to help the community with soil fertility and sustenance of crops for the forthcoming season.
-While the sight of blood is revolting, the community views it as a good omen.
-This illustrates the reason why Pasola remains protected from modernisation and is not seen as a profit making attraction, unlike many other locations on Sumba.
+While the sight of blood is revolting, the locals view it as a good omen.
+This illustrates the reason why Pasola remains protected from modernisation and is not seen as a profit-making attraction.

-The Legend Behind the Spears: Tragic Love and Communal Memory
+The Story Behind the Spears: Tragic Love and Communal Memory

 Pasola also commemorates an ancient story passed down through generations.
 According to local legend, a noblewoman believed her husband had died at sea.
 When he returned to find her remarried, conflict erupted between villages.
 What began as violence evolved into a ritualized form of combat designed to prevent real war while honoring emotional truth.